 Barton also asserts that as president Jefferson signed a bill whose title included the phrase “for propagating the Gospel among the Heathen,” and that this shows both that the federal government supported Christian missionaries and that Jefferson approved of this.
 But as Throckmorton and Coulter point out, the bill in question was to provide funding for an organization whose name was the Society of the United Brethren for Promoting the Gospel Among the Heathen (hence that phrase in the bill’s title).
 Moreover, the funding in question was not for missionary work at all but rather for administering a grant of land to a group of American Indians who were already Christians.

-Barton’s assertions generally look persuasive on their face, at least to those not already familiar with Jefferson, but they quickly fall apart under analysis.
-Some of Barton’s claims may be forgivable mistakes, but others appear to be bald inventions, and some are directly contradicted by the very sources Barton cites.
+Many of Barton’s assertions look persuasive on their face, at least to those not already familiar with Jefferson, but they quickly fall apart under scrutiny.
+Some of Barton’s claims may be honest mistakes, but others appear to be bald inventions, and some are directly contradicted by the very sources Barton cites.

 Unfortunately, Getting Jefferson Right is as far as I know available only as an e-book from Amazon and Barnes & Noble.
-It also suffers from a lack of copy-editing, its authors being prone to dump in unnecessary commas.
-But it’s relatively inexpensive ($4.99), and if you’re interested in a lot of information on Jefferson’s religious views I think you’ll find it interesting.
+It also suffers from a lack of copy-editing, its authors being prone among other things to dumping in unnecessary commas.
+But it’s relatively inexpensive ($4.99), and if you’re interested in a lot of information on Jefferson’s religious views I think you’ll find it worth reading.